 My research interests lie in the areas of theoretical criminology, the sociology of punishment and prisons, feminist theory and theoretical debates in the study of emotions, embodiment and health.
-My work is usually empirically informed, using mainly qualitative research methods, and it broadly covers themes such as the lived experiences of imprisonment; the embodied aspects of women’s survival strategies in prison; marginalization, vulnerability and stigma in criminal justice; and the relationship between emotions and the motivation to punish.
+My work is usually empirically informed and it broadly covers themes such as the lived experiences of imprisonment; the embodied aspects of women’s survival strategies in prison; marginalization, vulnerability and stigma in criminal justice; and the relationship between emotions and the motivation to punish.

 I'm currently working on three projects:

 1. The first project, titled Addressing the Prisons Crisis is supported by Warwick's ESRC Impact Acceleration Account and by a smaller Creative Exchange fund.
-It involved organising a series of activities in 2017 and 2018 that seek to raise public engagement and knowledge on the experience of imprisonment, the politics around punishment and what has recently been termed as a 'crisis' in English prisons.
+It involved organising a series of activities in 2017 and 2018 that sought to raise public engagement and knowledge on the experience of imprisonment, the politics around punishment and what has recently been termed as a 'crisis' in English prisons.
 Some details and videos from the most recent event on the prison crisis are here.

-2. The second project, titled Embodying Punishment: Emotions, Identities and Lived Experiences in Women’s Prisons, theoretically and empirically explores how women experience imprisonment.
-It advances a post-Cartesian study of lived experience in prisons and it shows how the prisoner’s body is central to her experience of pain, deprivation and punishment in prison.
+2. The second project, titled Embodying Punishment: Emotions, Identities and Lived Experiences in Women’s Prisons, theoretically and empirically explores women's experiences of imprisonment.
+It advances a post-Cartesian study of lived experience in prisons and it shows how the prisoner’s body is central to her experience of pain, deprivation and punishment during and after custody.
 The study also shows how the prisoner body is a main means of survival and resistance in punitive institutions.
-Outputs from this project include two peer-reviewed articles and a forthcoming book with Oxford Univeristy Press.

 3. The third project, titled The Problem of Punishment: Renewing Critique is a collaborative, interdisciplinary project that examines the urge to punish in neoliberal societies.
 It deconstructs the concept of emotions in order to better understand the social, as well as psychical, dimensions of pursuing punishment even when it is ineffective.
 The aim of the project is to challenge the rationale behind the normative justifications for punishment, and to propose a more holistic and trans-disciplinary theory of the role of punishment in our society.
-Outputs are ongoing and so far include three peer-reviewed articles and co-editing of an upcoming Special Issue with Social & Legal Studies.
-The Journal Social & Legal Studies has also funded events on this project which were hosted by the Warwick Criminal Justice Centre.
+The Journal Social & Legal Studies has funded events on this project which were hosted by the Warwick Criminal Justice Centre.
 More details of past and future events and discussions on this project can be seen here.
 More recently, this project has evolved into a study titled Punishing Politics that looks at the relationship between political orientations and ideologies and the rise in sentiments of hostility and punitiveness.
 A pilot project on this is supported by Warwick's RDF fund.

 I'm interested in supervising doctoral research in the following areas:

-• Health and Vulnerability in Criminal Justice; Studies on Identities, Subjectivity, Emotions, Lived Experiences, Bodies or Embodiment; Qualitative Research in Criminology.
+- Health and Vulnerability in Criminal Justice; Studies on Identities, Subjectivities, Emotions, Lived Experiences, Bodies or Embodiment; Qualitative Research in Criminology.